arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

   results up to that point meaningless.
 - The query options `cache`, `count` and `fullCount` are not supported for streaming queries.
-- Query statistics, profiling data and warnings are delivered as part of the last batch.
+- Query statistics and profiling data are delivered as part of the last batch.
+  Every batch can include warnings, however.

 If the `stream` option is `false` (default), then the complete result of the query is calculated before any of it is returned to the client.
 The server